-4. Gifts over of \$10,000 or more.
+4. Gifts of \$10,000 or more.

-Unless otherwise specified above, only the County Board may accept gifts that are valued \$10,000 and over or more.
+Unless otherwise specified above, only the County Board may accept gifts that are valued \$10,000 or more.

 - 5. Gifts for water, sewer, or combined systems, in accordance with Minnesota Statutes Sec.
 116A.23. - E. Fundraising campaigns.
 The County Manager will establish administrative policy and procedure for fundraising activities initiated by county staff.
-The delegation authorities for accepting gifts received during fundraising campaigns are the same as for other gifts, as stated above.

-C.F.
-The following conditions will apply to all gifts, including donations received in a fundraising campaign:

-- Funds received as gifts will be treated the same as funds from other sources such as tax levy funds.
+The delegation authorities for accepting gifts received during fundraising campaigns are the same as for other gifts, as stated above. - F. The following conditions will apply to all gifts, including donations received in a fundraising campaign: - 1.
+Funds received as gifts will be treated the same as funds from other sources such as tax levy funds.
 The same procedures and practices apply, as presented in the County's Administrative Code and County Board resolutions.
-Implied or stated restrictions or conditions involving an individual(s) or employee(s) will not be accepted. - 2.
-Personal and real property received as gifts will be treated in the same manner as items purchased by the County with local tax levy funds and will be included in the County's inventory.
+Implied or stated restrictions or conditions involving an individual(s) or employee(s) will not be accepted.

+- 2. Personal and real property received as gifts will be treated in the same manner as items purchased by the County with local tax levy funds and will be included in the County's inventory.
 In order to do this, gift acceptance will be coordinated by the County Manager's Office. - 3.
 Where delegations of authority exist for making budget adjustments, amending contracts, and similar actions, they will apply to the use of gifts. - 4.
 Gifts of cash to the county for the direct benefit of clients or of residents of congregate facilities, such as fees for field trips, holiday gifts, or similar activities will be placed in the appropriate County accounts, such as trust accounts.
-Cash or pPersonal property donated for the direct benefit of specific, individual clients or residents will be treated in the same manner as other items of clientresident personal property and are not considered to be gifts to the county under this policy.
-For example, if an inventory of each residents' property is maintained, gifts will be recorded on the inventory. - 5.
-The County Manager will submit an annual report to the County Board listing all donations and gifts accepted administratively by the county that fall within the scope of this policy. - 56.
+Cash or personal property donated for the direct benefit of specific, individual clients or residents will be treated in the same manner as other items of resident personal property and are not considered to be gifts to the county under this policy. - The County Manager will submit an annual report to the County Board listing all donations and gifts accepted administratively by the county that fall within the scope of this policy. - 6.
 The County Manager or designee will send a thank-you note for each gift accepted by the County Board or County Manager.
 A Department will send a thank-you note for each gift accepted on its behalf by a deputy county manager.
-For individual gifts with a value of \$100 \$500 or more, the department will prepare a thank you letter to thank-you note will be signed by the Chair of the County Board.
+For individual gifts with a value of \$500 or more, the thank-you note will be signed by the Chair of the County Board.
 This letter will contain specific information about the gift and how it will be used.
 Copies of the letter will be sent to the members of the County Board of Commissioners.
 The requirements set forth in this paragraph do not apply to anonymous donations.
-Any additional forms of donor recognition will be set forth in administrative policy by the county manager. - 7.
-The County Manager shall arrange an annual recognition day where all donors will be officially recognized by the Ramsey County Board of Commissioners.
+Any additional forms of donor recognition will be set forth in administrative policy by the county manager.